BLE-LTER/ble-handbook/handbook.md

 <a id="bibliographic-management"></a>
 # Bibliographic management

 We use Zotero to manage our non-data publications.
+BLE has a BLE-IM login for Zotero, and that login owns the LTER-BLE Zotero group.

 <a id="zotero-best-practices"></a>
 ## Zotero best practices